Drone permit in Morocco

 3. Application for drone permit:

-To obtain a Morocco drone permit, you must apply for permission specifying the exact GPS coordinates, date, and time of the intended flight.
-Authorities will conduct a security assessment based on these details.
-It is advisable to allow at least 10 days for the permit process, in addition to the time required for securing your film permit.
+To obtain a drone permit in Morocco, you must apply in advance, specifying the exact GPS coordinates, date, and time of the intended flight.
+The authorities will then conduct a security assessment based on these details.
+It is advisable to allow at least 10 to 14 days for the permit process (depending on the province), in addition to the time required to secure your overall film permit.

 4. Filming and drone permits: